TLE-MEC/Hack-CP-DSA/README.md

 _Well, you've come to the right place!_ :smiley:

-###  :sparkles: Welcome to Hack CP-DSA by TLE MEC :sparkles:
+###  :sparkles: Welcome to Hack CP by TLE MEC :sparkles:
 This is a beginner friendly repository for Competitive Programming & DSA problems and solutions💻
 Our aim is to help you get practice on solving CP/DSA  problems from any platform of your choice and learn the basics of git & github 🎉